The Guide to Hyperlocal Marketing for Real Estate

 Tools like dotloop transaction management system’s automated templates, which can automatically remind admins to ask recently closed clients to share their agent reviews, make it easy for your transaction coordinators to collect testimonials.

-4. Monitor your market.
+4. Monitor your local market.

 A fast-changing market requires a mastery of local trends, home values, days on market and other useful stats characterizing a niche location.
 The Target Market Analysis Report and Pricing Benchmark Report from ShowingTime+ give you real-time market-level data to provide accurate listing pricing in your town and the number of showings in different pricing brackets.